marcorosenbaum/marcorosenbaum/README.md

-# Hi there, I am Marco
+# Hi there, I am Marco 👋

-- 👋 State certified technical engineer in the process to become a web-developer at [@coding-bootcamps-eu](https://github.com/coding-bootcamps-eu)
+- 💻 State certified technical engineer in the process to become a web-developer at [@coding-bootcamps-eu](https://github.com/coding-bootcamps-eu)
+- 🙏 Experienced team leader with a "can do" attitude
-- 💡 Highly interested in technology
+- 💡 Highly interested in technology (🚌 🛠recently restored an old VW van ⚙️ 🚌)
 - ✈️ Traveled quiet a few countries to see phenomenal nature and learn about other cultures
-- 📚 Loves to read good books about personal development
+- 📚 Loves to read good books about learning and personal development

-"Whereever you are, be there!" - Kevin Horsley
+My book recommendation for everyone who is interested in getting a better memory: 📚 Unlimited Memory by Kevin Horsley 📚

+"If you are struggling, you are doing something wrong.
+There is an easier way to do it!" - One of my workmates